AshwiniVapilkar/Tic-Tac-Toe-Game/README.md

 ## Tic-Tac-Toe Game

-Experience the classic Tic-Tac-Toe game with a sleek and user-friendly interface, crafted using HTML, CSS, JavaScript, and jQuery.
+Experience the classic Tic-Tac-Toe game with a sleek and user-friendly interface, crafted using HTML, CSS, JavaScript.

 ### Features
 - Engage in a two-player game where users take turns placing X's and O's on the grid.